20squares/credible-commitments/credible-commitments/README.md

 The summary of our results can be found right at the top of this document, at the subsection [analytics results](#analytics-results).

-In the prisoner's dilemma case there wasn't much to say: basically the equilibrium of every game was the one Xin already calculated.
+In the prisoner's dilemma case there wasn't much to say: basically the equilibrium for every game was the one that Xin already calculated.

 As for the AMM, things were more complicated.
-As we mentioned, **Coordinator** can be modelled with two different kinds of utility functio**ns, and this difference greatly influences equilibria.
+As we mentioned in [Strategies employed in the analysis](#strategies-employed-in-the-analysis), we endowed **Coordinator** with two different kinds of utility functions, and this greatly influenced equilibria.

 - On one hand, **Coordinator** can be greedy.
 This means that the utility function will look at the fees paid and will try to maximize them.
 As a consequence, the best strategy for both players is to bet high to frontrun each other.
 This begs the question: How much should players pay to frontrun each other?
 We provided an example of this by instanting the game with the following parameters, to be found in `Parameters.hs` (see [File structure](#file-structure) for more information):